 Old Bagan (Bagan, Myanmar)

 Imagine thousands of pagodas studded on a 13 square kilometer of arid plain.
-It really looked like Christian Louboutin’s giant rollerball shoe sprayed with dust.
+From the bird’s eye view it really looked like Christian Louboutin’s giant rollerball shoe sprayed with dust.
 Old Bagan is one of those places you would just want to shut up and stare to an awe-inspiring and catatonic-inducing grandiosity.